kenjennings/Atari-Breakout76/README08Memory.md

 The Display List Interrupt occurs while the ANTIC chip is generating the display.
 One of the options that can be added to a text or graphics mode line is the Display List Interrupt.
 When this option on the last scan line of the text or graphics mode ANTIC will alert the 6502 to the interrupt.
 The CPU stops its main code to run the interrupt code defined for the Display List Interrupt.

-This is a little more complicated to set up than the Vertical Blank interrupt, and there are some important rules to follow in the code to
+This is a little more complicated to set up than the Vertical Blank interrupt, and there are some important rules to follow in the code to enter and exit the Display List Interrupt correctly.
+On the good side, the programmer does not have to calculate the interrupt location on screen or otherwise compensate for instability.

 ---